Alignment

 This figure breaks the horizontal alignment between columns.
 This visual “stop” encourages the viewer to read down the first column before moving to the second.

 Alignment also guides interpretation within a single plot.
-Of course, we rarely have control over alignment of the data, but you do for other elements.
+We rarely have control over the alignment of the data points themselves, but we do for other elements.
 When directly labeling data, aligning the labels creates its own “column” that is easy to scan.

 Two separate plots, showing the same data.
 These both have two lines, with different slopes.
 Both have the lines directly labeled with their identity.
 The top plot does not align the labels with one another, while the lower lot does.